pensoft/OpenBiodiv/Ontology/RDF_Guide.md

 Here we will split the description of the model on domains.

-**Note on capitalization:** Our ontology strives be a formal specification of a conceptualization.
-In our mental model we have some concepts of entities and of relationships between them.
-We shall refer to concepts for entities through the text with a Capital Letter.
-E.g. later we will introduce the concept Treatment - a part of a taxonomic publication.
+**Note on capitalization, cases, etc.** Our ontology strives be a formal specification of a conceptualization.
+In our mental model we have some concepts of some things.
+When we talk about these concepts in the abstract, we will make use of Capitalization.
+For example, we say Thing for the top-level concept and we say Treatment when we refer to the concept (introduced later) of a taxon circumscription.
+We also have concepts for relations (in our conceptualization only binary relations are allowed).
+To denote these relations in the abstract we use verbal phrases and we might or might not use quotes (we will use quotes only if adds to the clarity of exposion).
+For example, Treatment is a Thing as opposed to Treatment "is a" Thing.
+We also have individual instances of these concepts.
+To refer to those we might use improper or proper nouns or phrases whereever appropriate.
+For example "the treatment on page 5," or "a treatment," or "John".

 When we formally define a concept in OWL, i.e. issue an URI to it, we shall refer to the URI, as we refer to all URI's in the text with `typewriter font`.
+URI's of classes and vocabularies will be in `CamelCaseWithStartingCaps`.
+URI's of relationships will be in `thisKindOfCamelCase`.
+URI's of individuals `will-be-hyphenated`.
+This seems to generally in accordance with WWW practice.

 ## RDF Model